Living Building Residence

 Other unit types will be positioned alongside the micro-units, so as to not silo the micro-units into specific buildings or floors.
 Because of their location, the micro-units will be at the center of the community zones within the Village.

 The largest number of units will be of the studio type.
-Two-bedroom units will occupy a unique location in the base of the East terrace, where, as the site slope drops in elevation, a lower level of that building is exposed.
+Two-bedroom units will occupy a unique location in the base of the East Rock Terrace, where, as the site slope drops in elevation, a lower level of that building is exposed.
 The larger footprint will be geared toward family occupancy.

 Graduate Student Housing